ElectronicLED/group4_turtlesim/README.md

 ----------------->Note<---------------
-the attack node named 'Attack' is: attack.py (the main code) the other nodes(pubRange , subAttack , subCount).py is just for the testing [so if i run the attack node it won't work bec, the checkRnage variable is not defined so we must run the pubRange node]
+the attack node named 'Attack' is: attack.py (the main code) the other nodes(pubRange , subAttack , subCount).py is just for the testing [so if i run the attack node alone ,it won't work because the checkRnage variable is not defined so we must run the pubRange node]